 While most westerners in modern society would see the estate subdivisions as “order” and the lava and Kilauea as “chaos”, the local resident populations – who hail from all over the world and from different cultures – in fact see the lava, Kilauea and Pele as the natural order of things.
 Perhaps we can all learn something by re-arranging our maps…

-This series of drawings created by The Poartry Project creator shares the year-long experience of traveling around North America full-time with the inspiring message of being citizens of wherever we were at the moment and doing the circulatory work of energetic stewardship, with a focus on supporting and exchanging experience with significant cities and natural areas and meeting new friends around our shared story of one humanity evolving together through the natural world of energies for the good of all.
+This series of drawings created by The Poartry Project creator shares the year-long experience of traveling around North America full-time with the inspiring message of being citizens of wherever we were at the moment, with a focus on supporting and exchanging experience with significant cities and natural areas and meeting new friends around our shared story of one humanity evolving together through the natural world of energies for the good of all.
 We embarked on these travels after releasing having a house in order to move into and embody the reality of full-time mobile world citizenship.
 Our little Nissan Cube was our “house”, and REI became our “home store”.
 We shared this story as a sketchbook through the 2015 Sketchbook Project.

 The Poartry Project is newly embarked on studies and experiments in the field of Book Arts as a medium for creating and sharing explorations of the wondrous and inspiring “something more” beyond the familiar physical world of form.
 We share some of our (very novice) first efforts below.